 Security is strictly maintained, sometimes with key-card access for guests and lockers for valuables.
-HI adheres to the IYHF Environmental Charter, observing strict criteria for the protection of the environment.
+HI adheres observing strict criteria for the protection of the environment via sustainability.

 Opening hours of hostels vary from place to place, but are generally between 8 a.m. to 10 a. m. and 5 p.m. to 10 p.m.
 Larger hostels are open 24 hours a day.
-Details of the hours of each individual hostel are to be found in the HI Guide Book published and updated annually by the International Youth Hostel Federation.
+Details of the hours of each individual hostel can be found on their great website.

 Hostels are rated according to a star system, with accommodation assessed on quality, facilities, cleanliness, decor, furnishing, food and service by staff.
 The ratings vary from one star, which indicates an acceptable quality, up to five stars, which is the mark of an exceptional hostel.

-A Hostelling International card not only opens the door to the world's largest budget accommodation network but also entitles the holder to discounted land, air, and sea travel.
+A Hostelling International membership not only opens the door to the world's largest budget accommodation network but also entitles the holder to discounted land, air, and sea travel.
 Certain museums, exhibitions, zoos, art galleries, restaurants, pubs and shops also offer HI member discounts.
-For example, all English Heritage sites allow a 25% discount on standard admissions.
-Eurolines and National Express offer discounts on journeys to HI members.
-SeaFrance offers a 15% discount on selected services on the Dover-Calais ferry crossing.
-In Europe, Hertz car hire offers HI Members excellent discounts.

 Booking Hostel Stays